featured image

 Work contracted out as part of a commercial contract

 • Expenditure incurred by a company when carrying out activities contracted by another person/company is not a qualifying expenditure.
-This is intended to prevent both parties claiming for the same costs.
+This is intended to prevent both parties from claiming for the same costs.

 • However, where the company carries out relevant R&D after the contract has been fulfilled, those post-contract activities will not have been contracted to the company.